Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| **Find zero age zones**
+Find zero age zones
+'''''''''''''''''''

+|

-| **HydroGeoSphere** will automatically find the inlet (or outlet for
-  the backward problem) nodes and assign the proper initial condition (or boundary condition for the moment equations).
+**HydroGeoSphere** will automatically find the inlet (or outlet for the backward problem) nodes and assign the proper initial condition (or boundary condition for the moment equations).
 This option is valid for the case of age/life expectancy computations at aquifer scale, in which case each node belonging to the inlet/outlet zone is to be assigned a zero age/life expectancy condition.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Find zero age zones

 --------------

+Zero travel time
+''''''''''''''''

-| **Zero travel time**
+|

-| Assigns a zero travel time condition for the chosen nodes.
+Assigns a zero travel time condition for the chosen nodes.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Zero travel time

 .. _heat-transfer-1: